bosley/akx/README.md

 ## What is AKX?

 AKX is a dynamic runtime that extends itself through JIT compilation.
+The philosophy is simple: **you provide the function, we provide the environment**.
+Write your logic in C, and AKX handles compilation, linking, memory management, and integration—all at runtime.

-Unlike traditional languages that ship with a fixed set of built-in functions, AKX ships with exactly **one native builtin**: `cjit-load-builtin`.
-This single function serves as the bootstrap mechanism for the entire runtime.
+By default, AKX ships with exactly **one native builtin**: `cjit-load-builtin`.
+This single function bootstraps the entire system by JIT-compiling C source files on-the-fly.
+Everything else—arithmetic, I/O, control flow—can be loaded dynamically or compiled in via the nucleus system.

-All other functionality—arithmetic operations, I/O, data structures, and more—is loaded dynamically at runtime by compiling C source files on-the-fly.
+### The Nucleus System

+AKX includes a **nucleus** directory containing core language features as standalone C files.
+At build time, you choose which nuclei to compile into the binary (for speed) and which to load at runtime (for flexibility).
+The same C file works both ways—no code duplication.

 This means:

-- **Minimal core**: The runtime is tiny, containing only the essential evaluation engine
+- **Minimal core**: The runtime is tiny, containing only the evaluation engine and bootstrap loader
 - **Maximum extensibility**: Add new language features without recompiling the runtime
-- **Hot reloading**: Update builtins while the runtime is running, preserving state across reloads
+- **Hot reloading**: Update builtins while running, preserving state across reloads
-- **Self-extending**: The language defines itself, repeatedly, at runtime
+- **Your code, our runtime**: Focus on logic; we handle the environment

 ## Architecture Overview